-- Grass-fed beef is just too expensive
+- Grass-fed beef is just too expensive.

-This is why taking fish oil is such a great way to reduce achey joints.
-The average western diet has an unfavorable 3:6 ratio, mostly because the meat that is conventionally raised, in the States in particular, has high levels of omega 6 due to it’s grain diet.
-Now, you might always have higher levels of 6 than 3, but you should do what you can to keep the ratios from being to disparate.
-Replacing your grain-fed beef with grass-fed will actually help contribute to your health
+This is why taking fish oil is such a great way to reduce achy joints.
+The average Western diet has an unfavorable 3:6 ratio, mostly because the meat that is conventionally raised, particularly in the United States, has higher levels of omega 6 due to the grain diet given to the cows.
+Now, you might always have higher levels of 6 than 3, but you should do what you can to keep the ratios from being too disparate.
+Replacing your grain-fed beef with grass-fed will actually help contribute to a healthier 3:6 ratio.

 *NOTE: This does not mean that you have to eat beef in order to promote a healthy 3:6 ratio.
-It simply means that if you do eat beef, you will benefit from replacing your current intake with grass-fed.
+It simply means that if you do eat beef, you can benefit from replacing your current intake with grass-fed.

 - Grass-fed beef might be better for the environment and more humane to cows.
 While proponents of grain-fed and grain lobbyists will argue that grass-fed beef actually uses more energy than feed lots (due to transportation and spatial concerns), many will argue that grass-fed beef has a lighter carbon foot print because of the fossil fuels, pesticides, and fertilizer used to produce the grains for feed lots.
 Michael Pollan discusses this extensively in his book, The Omnivore’s Dilemma.